-Finding defects in a property you have purchased or building project you’d asked for can be heart breaking, but it can be put right.
+Finding defects in a property you have purchased or building project can be heart breaking, but it can be put right.

 Regulations contain standards that properties must meet and if your property, or other building work you paid for, is found to have suffered from defective construction either in its original build or in work done to it subsequently, you might be able to sue the constructor for breach of contract.

-First4lawyers can guide you through the process of establishing the best course of action, and our specialist solicitors have a long experience of handing building disputes regarding defective construction.
+Contact First4Lawyers and we'll guide you through the process of establishing the best course of action, and our specialist solicitors have a long experience of handling building disputes regarding defective construction.

 What is defective construction?

 All construction projects should be subject to a contract that outlines the responsibilities of the builder.
 If you find that the work carried out by the builder is defective, you may be able to sue them for breaching this contract.

 To establish whether or not the problems you have faced constitute defective construction, the contract between you and the builder will need to be closely examined.
 In some cases, poor workmanship or failure to complete certain details would not be considered a breach of contract but a failure to complete the work in a timely manner may be.

 However, if the contract of work contained stipulations about particular details or the quality of the work being done, then a failure to meet those stipulations might be deemed a breach of contract and you may have a case for defective construction.